 Academies offer a new kind of educational experience, shifting from traditional techniques to deeper learning that better prepares graduates for college, career, and life.
 Benefits for every student include a personalized learning experience; participation in hands-on, project-based learning; development of 21st-century essential skills; and work experience with businesses like GE Appliances, UPS, Norton Healthcare, and more than 100 others.
 Throughout a student’s four years in their career Academy, they will have the opportunity to participate in the following:

-Students do not need to apply to an Academies of Louisville school if it is theirresides school.
-If it is a school within their network, an application to the school is required.
-Transportation will be provided to students if the school of choice is their designated resides school or a resides school within their network.*
+Students do not need to apply to an Academies of Louisville school if it is their resides school.
+If it is a school within their network*, an application to the school is required and the student must have a 2.0 GPA to be eligible for lottery admission.

 Magnet Schools

-JCPS has eight districtwide magnet high schools, two of which are located at duPont Manual.
-Magnet high schools provide a whole-school approach.
-Students throughout JCPS must apply, and bus transportation is provided for students who are accepted into magnet schools.* Submitting a magnet application does not guarantee assignment in a school.
+JCPS has eight districtwide magnet high schools.
+Students throughout JCPS must apply to the magnet of their choice.
+Submitting a magnet application does not guarantee assignment in a school.

 Magnet schools offer specialized instruction of theme-based education that appeals to student interests, talents, and abilities.
 They also promote innovation in teaching, increased parental involvement, greater student engagement, and diverse student bodies that lead to higher student achievement.